stunglan/CarND-P4-Advanced-Lane-Finding/README.md

 I am not completely understand all the implications of the Sobel operator, even if I have used it in this project.

-When using my pipeline on the challenge video [link](output_images/challenge_video_projected.mp4), the pipeline fails.
+When using my pipeline on the challenge [video](output_images/challenge_video_projected.mp4), the pipeline fails.
 I would need to analyse better, but I expect that is has to do with the light conditions, that the pipeline identify a change in the lighting as a lane separator.
 I did not use hough lines, nor any colour functions to identify “white” or “yellow”, this could made a difference in the challenge video.

 The project was very enjoyable, I have not worked much with video images before, and I learned a lot.